Bertie Ahern: Minister for Finance

 In November 1991, Reynolds, then Minister for Finance, launched a leadership challenge to Haughey.
 Ahern publicly backed Haughey.
 The challenge failed and Reynolds and his supporters were dismissed from the cabinet.
-In the reshuffle that followed, Ahern became Minister for Finance.
+In the reshuffle that followed, Ahern was appointed as Minister for Finance.
 According to statements given by Ahern while serving as Minister for Finance, he did not hold a personal bank account.

 Reynolds succeeds

 In early 1992, Charles Haughey resigned as Taoiseach.
 Ahern was encouraged by Haughey and others to bid for the position.
 He was apprehensive, and remained out of the contest, allowing Reynolds to become party leader and Taoiseach.
 It is believed that Reynolds and Ahern struck a deal in which Ahern would withdraw and thus remain in the cabinet, to succeed subsequently.
 Ahern and Michael Woods were the only two senior members to remain in the new Reynolds cabinet, with Ahern retaining his Finance portfolio.

 Following the 1992 general election, Fianna Fáil formed a coalition government with the Labour Party.
 This lasted until 1994, when the Labour Party withdrew from government, due to unhappiness with Reynolds's proposed candidate for President of the High Court.
 Ahern briefly succeeded Labour leader Dick Spring as Tánaiste.
 However, the government fell after a motion of no confidence, proposed by Fine Gael and Leader of the Opposition John Bruton, seconded by Fianna Fáil's former coalition partners the Labour Party.
 Reynolds resigned as Taoiseach and Fianna Fáil leader.

 During 1993, while he was Finance Minister, Ahern accepted payments of IR £39,000 from various businessmen: see below for details.
 These payments did not become public knowledge until 2006.

-In 1993, Ahern said in an interview, that tax cheaters would be jailed.
+In 1993, Ahern said in an interview that tax cheaters would be jailed.

-He is also under scrutiny from the Mahon Tribunal for this cash payment and subsequent revelations in May 2007, of cash received from businessman Micheál Wall.
+He was also under scrutiny from the Mahon Tribunal for this cash payment and subsequent revelations in May 2007, of cash received from businessman Micheál Wall.
+In 2012, the tribunal's final report found that he failed to "truthfully" explain the source of the money and it rejected his evidence of "dig-outs".